 - Re-aligning the functioning of internal audit along best practice guidelines issued by the Institute of Internal Auditors (IIA),

 - Shift from transactions/compliance audit procedures to more value adding Risk Based Audit Approach and Value for Money audit methodologies.

-- Introduction and adoption of modern audit tools (IDEA) and management system (TEAMMATE) to improve efficiency in delivery of internal audit services in the public sector,
+- Introduction and adoption of modern data analytic tools and audit management system to improve efficiency in delivery of internal audit services in the public sector,

 - Introduction of ministerial audit committees to enhance governance in the public sector,